ariga/atlas/doc/md/concepts/migration-directory-integrity.md

 Because of the merge conflict on the `atlas.sum` file, in order to land their changes, Team B would need to:
 1. Merge the latest changes from the master branch into their branch.
-2. If their migration file it not the latest one, they can use `atlas migrate rebase` to rebase their changes on top of all migrations.
+2. If their migration file is not the latest one, they can use `atlas migrate rebase` to rebase their changes on top of all migrations.
 3. In case there are any conflicts on the database schema (and application) level, resolve them and run [`atlas migrate hash`](/cli-reference#atlas-migrate-hash).
 4. Update the PR, wait for Atlas CI to pass, and merge the changes.